-This certificate is designed to provide students with the training required for employment in the travel agency industry.
-Courses will cover reservations, booking and ticketing procedures, sales and communication skills, fares and computerized reservations systems.
+The Certificate of Completion (CCL) in Travel Agency: Customer Service is designed to provide students with training required for employment in the travel agency industry.
+Courses focus on domestic travel, including reservations, booking and ticketing procedures, sales and communication skills, fares and computerized reservations systems.